 Contact your CCG or federation who may have a patient engagement lead and ask local practices what has worked well for them, rather than starting from scratch.

 Consider joining National Association for Patient Participation (NAPP).
-Their sign up costs are very minimal (£60 per annum) and they provide a wealth of information on how to engage patients successfully.
+Their sign up costs are very minimal (£60 for the first year and then £40 a year thereafter) and they provide a wealth of information on how to engage patients successfully.

 - Fionnuala O'Donnell is a practice manager in Ealing, West London, and a CCG board member.

 You can find more information and a wealth of resources on the NAPP website here - some of these resources are only available to NAPP members.
 These NAPP resources are freely available: